saif-gorges/GTA-Restaurant-Location-Analysis/README.md

 Our analysis will consider ethnicity, local competition, income and crime per neighborhood to help determine whether a restaurant could potentially be profitable or not for each neighborhood.

 ## <a name="data-extraction"></a>Data Extraction
-In this project we extracted, transformed, and loaded these datasets: Toronto Neighbourhood, Income, Crime, Toronto Restaurants Data, Restaurants ratings.
+In this project we extracted, transformed, and loaded these datasets: Toronto Neighbourhood, Income, Crime, Toronto Restaurants Data, Restaurants Ratings.

 * Datasets Sources:
   * Toronto Neighbourhood Data - Toronto City Open Data